Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 Swift, in contrast, compiles to native machine code.
 That too was a deliberate and sensible design choice.
 Swift can theoretically be a "systems programming" languages as in, "You can write operating systems with it.".
 C# is not suitable (as it is) for systems programming because C# programs generally do not intera

 Why are strings passed by value?
-(Score:2, Interesting)
+(Score:4, Interesting)

 Strings are immutable pass-by-reference objects in most modern languages.
 Why did you make this decision?

-Note: Update: Lattner is joining Tesla.
-Update: Lattner is joining Tesla.